-- Development applications involving subdivision prior to the release of the subdivision certificate. - Development applications involving payment of Section 94 contributions building work prior to the release of the first construction certificate that generates impact generating floor space. (i.e. industrial, commercial or residential uses). - Development applications involving payment of a Section 94A levy prior to the release of the first construction certificate that generates impact generating floor space or works. (i.e. industrial, commercial or residential uses). - Complying development works prior to the commencement of works. issue of a complying development certificate. - Payment of Monetary Contributions will only be accepted in the form of: - Cash; - Bank Cheque; or - EFTPOS.
+- Development applications involving subdivision prior to the release of the subdivision certificate. - Development applications involving payment of Section 7.11 contributions prior to the release of the first construction certificate that generates impact generating floor space. - Development applications involving payment of a Section 7.12 levy prior to the release of the first construction certificate that generates impact generating floor space or works.

+- Complying development works prior to the commencement of works.

+- Payment of Monetary Contributions will only be accepted in the form of:

+- Cash:

+- Bank Cheque; or

+- EFTPOS.